 “It was under the pillow.
 Evidently, the person before me must have slept on top of the bed covers and the lazy maid did nothing but make the comforter taunt.
 When I called the hotel front desk, they were deeply concerned and hotel security came.
 I did NOT touch the weapon.
 They called the police and moved me to the Presidential Suite.
 So that was not so bad…”—Jim Angleton

 This sounds like a scene in a movie!
 The kind of movie you don’t want to have a supporting role in, that is.
 For a less extreme way to get a room upgrade, don’t miss these hotel booking secrets hotels don’t want you to know.

 “A goat dressed like Abraham Lincoln.
 There’s no more story here, at least none that I know.
 Working as a cleaner in a hotel, went to clean a guest’s room, dreading it since they’d been there for a stag do, found the goat.
 Don’t know how it got there, or how it was removed, but it made a good story for a while.”—Reddit user bluepaul

 Some people love history, some love their pets, and some really love both!
 But they really should stay in a pet-friendly hotel.
-If your goat is truly necessary for your happiness on vacation, make sure you’re up to date on these effective ways to get hotels to bend their rules.

 A fire hazard